 Daisy National BB Gun Championship Match

 Medals were awarded in each of the four shooting positions (standing, prone, kneeling and sitting) to both individual competitors and alternate team members.
-Team medals were presented to the two three teams:
+These teams won medals.

 The bronze team medals were presented to members of the MarshallCounty 4-H Sharpshooters from Britton, South Dakota, coached by Mike Draft and Harlan Hilleson.
 Their teams score was 2335.02.

 The silver team medals were handed out to the team members of the Highmore Jr. Shooters team from Highmore, South Dakota, coached by Larry Kerr, Matt Kutz and Colleen Harris, with a team score of 2373.05

 Earning the gold medals and a prestigious traveling trophy at the 2013, 48th annual Daisy National BB Gun Championship Match, with a score of 2374.08 was the Palmyra BB Gun Team from Palmyra, Pennsylvania, coached by Frank Pulli and Doug Hetrick.

 Give it a try.
 If I can do it, you can too!